ahmettbalki/CorePackages/README.md

 # CorePackages

-Bu paket, **.NET Core** projelerinde kullanılmak üzere geliştirilmiş, modüler ve esnek bir altyapı sunar.
+This package provides a modular and flexible infrastructure for **.NET Core** projects.
-**Web API**, **MVC**, **Microservices**, hatta **Console Applications** gibi her tür **.NET Core** uygulamasıyla entegre edilebilir.
+It is compatible with various types of **.NET Core** applications, including **Web API**, **MVC**, **Microservices**.

 ---

-## 🚀 Neden Bu Paketi Kullanmalısınız?
+## 🚀 Why Use This Package?

-### ✅ Her .NET Core Projesi ile Uyumlu
+### ✅ Compatible with Every .NET Core Project
-Bu paket, .NET Core tabanlı uygulamaların ihtiyaç duyduğu temel altyapı ve yaygın **best practice**'leri desteklemek üzere tasarlanmıştır.
+This package is designed to support the essential infrastructure and common best practices required by .NET Core-based applications.

-### ✅ Kolay Entegrasyon
+### ✅ Easy Integration
-Minimal kurulum ve ayarlama ile hızlıca projelerinize entegre edebilirsiniz.
+Integrate quickly into your projects with minimal setup and configuration.

-### ✅ Modüler Tasarım
+### ✅ Modular Design
-İhtiyaç duyduğunuz özellikleri seçerek kullanabilir, gereksiz kod yükünü azaltabilirsiniz.
+Select and use only the features you need, reducing unnecessary code overhead.

 ---

-## 📦 Kullanım Senaryoları
+## 📦 Use Cases

-Bu paket, **.NET Core** projelerinizin ihtiyaç duyduğu temel altyapıyı sağlamak üzere tasarlanmıştır ve aşağıdaki senaryolarda eksiksiz bir çözüm sunar:
+This package is designed to provide the essential infrastructure needed for .NET Core projects and offers a complete solution in the following scenarios:
-- 🌐 **Web API Projeleri**
+- 🌐 **Web API Projects**
-- 🖥️ **MVC Projeleri**
+- 🖥️ **MVC Projects**
 - 🛠️ **Microservices**

 ---

-## 🌟 Her Özellik Her Projede Kullanılabilir!
+## 🌟 All Features Work in Every Project!

-Bu paketin sunduğu tüm bileşenler ve özellikler, yukarıdaki tüm proje türlerinde sorunsuzca kullanılabilir. Örneğin:
+All components and features provided by this package can be seamlessly utilized in all of the above project types.
+For example:

-- **Repository ve Pipeline Altyapısı:**
+- **Repository and Pipeline Infrastructure:**
-  Tüm veri işleme ve iş süreçleri için uygulanabilir.
+  Applicable for all data processing and business workflows.
-- **Validation (FluentValidation), Transaction Management, ve Caching Mekanizmaları:**
+- **Validation (FluentValidation), Transaction Management, and Caching Mechanisms:**
-  Tüm projelerde verimlilik sağlar.
+  Improve efficiency across all projects.
-- **Dynamic Search, Entity Framework İmplementasyonu ve Mapping Araçları:**
+- **Dynamic Search, Entity Framework Implementations, and Mapping Tools:**
-  Her tür veri odaklı projede güçlü bir altyapı sunar.
+  Provide a robust infrastructure for any data-driven project.
-- **Serilog ve Global Hata Yönetimi:**
+- **Serilog and Global Exception Handling:**
-  Tüm uygulama türlerinde izlenebilirlik ve hata yönetimi sağlar.
+  Enhance traceability and error management across all application types.

-Bu modüler ve uyarlanabilir yapı sayesinde, hangi proje türü üzerinde çalışıyor olursanız olun, paketi doğrudan entegre edebilir ve tüm özelliklerinden faydalanabilirsiniz.
+Thanks to its modular and adaptable structure, you can directly integrate this package into any type of project and fully leverage its features.

 ---